Grunge speak: History

 The words later labelled "grunge speak" were coined by Megan Jasper, then aged 25 and working for Caroline Records.
 She had previously worked for Sub Pop Records, whose co-founder Jonathan Poneman referred journalists to her, ostensibly for her inside knowledge of grunge, but also because of her prankish streak.
 She was telephoned first by UK magazine SKY and later by Rick Marin for The New York Times.
 Poneman forewarned Jasper that Marin was seeking "a lexicon of grunge"; Jasper recalled Marin explaining, "Every subculture has a different way of speaking and there's got to be words and phrases and things that you folks say."
 Jasper tested her interviewers' gullibility by supplying invented slang expressions of increasing ridiculousness.

 A coverline on the September 1992 issue of SKY said "like, harsh realm, man — How to hang out in Seattle", trailing a four-page article which mentioned some of Jasper's expressions.
 Seattle band Mudhoney saw the article while on tour in the UK and joined in the joke by reusing some terms in an interview with Melody Maker.
 Marin's article, "Grunge: A Success Story", appeared in The New York Times on November 15, 1992, as a full page story in its Sunday "Styles" section.
 The article begins with an investigation on the origin of the term "grunge" and concludes with a summary of grunge music and fashion.
 Jasper's invented terms were published as a sidebar to Marin's story, titled "Lexicon of Grunge: Breaking the Code" and crediting Jasper for "this lexicon of grunge-speak".
 The list was reprinted by the Ottawa Citizen in December.

 Thomas Frank was skeptical of the Times' lexicon, and contacted Jasper, who "readily admitted" the fabrication, as Frank reported in the Winter–Spring 1993 issue of The Baffler.
 The Baffler story was picked up by news media, including Calvin Trillin's syndicated column.
 When the Times got back to Jasper, she initially denied Frank's claims, so the Times demanded an apology from Frank.
 Instead, he sent a letter standing by the story: "When The Newspaper of Record goes searching for the Next Big Thing and the Next Big Thing piddles on its leg, we think that's funny."
 He considered the article to be part of an attempt by mainstream culture to co-opt the grunge scene and felt that the Times had gotten what it deserved.
-Jasper later explained her initial denial to a fear that Marin or "Styles" editor Penelope Green would be fired.
+Jasper later ascribed her initial denial to a fear that Marin or "Styles" editor Penelope Green would be fired.
 Green commented to the New York Observer, "Our piece was tongue-in-cheek, so I guess [the hoax] works.
 But how irritating."
 She prepared a correction but the Times never published it.